Network Q RAC Rally Championship

 Network Q RAC Rally Championship is a rally computer game that is part of the Rally Championship series and a sequel to Network Q RAC Rally (1993).
 The game was released for MS-DOS in 1996.
 It was developed by British studio Magnetic Fields and published by Europress.
 An expansion pack, The X-Miles, was released in 1997.
 It added 10 new tracks and an arcade mode.
 A sequel was also released in 1997, called International Rally Championship.

 Reception

-GameSpot concluded that "whether you're looking for unadulterated arcade action or a serious simulation, Rally Championship delivers the goods.
-Give it smoother road graphics, visual car damage, and enhanced multiplayer support, and Rally Championship will be set to challenge the very best the PC racing world has to offer".
+GameSpot was positive to the game, commending its graphics, visual car damage, and enhanced multiplayer support.
+PC Zone praised the game and ultimately gave it a "Classic Award".